MC-Spraint/DSA-IN_TS-2024/interview_prep/Important_Interview_Questions(L1)/nodejs.questions.md

 In Node.js, control flow refers to the order in which statements and functions are executed in your code.
 Node.js operates on a single-threaded, event-driven model, which means that it executes JavaScript code in a non-blocking, asynchronous manner.

-#### [26] Call-Stack
+#### [26] Call-Stack Vs Callback-queue

+##### Call-stack
-In Node.js, the call stack is a data structure that tracks the execution of functions in a program.
-It keeps track of the sequence of function calls that are currently being executed, allowing the JavaScript runtime to manage function invocation and control flow.
+The call stack is a data structure that tracks the execution of functions calls that are currently being executed allowing the JavaScript runtime to manage function invocation and control flow.

+When a function is invoked, it is pushed onto the top of the call stack.

+When the function is finished executing, it is popped out of the stack.

+The call stack handles synchronous operations.
+If an operation is blocking it can freeze the call stack causing the program to become unresponsive.

+##### Callback-queue

+When an asynchronous operation is done executing, it's callback is pushed into a callback-queue awaiting to be either rejected or fullfiled by the event-lopp.

+Once the call stack is empty, the event loop takes a callback from the queue and pushes it to the call stack for execution.

+The callback queue is primarily responsible for handling asynchronous operations.

 #### [27] Tracing